vini1994/trade/README.md

 # Trade NB Members

-A TypeScript-based trading automation system that integrates with multiple cryptocurrency exchanges (Binance and BingX) to analyze and execute trades based on various market conditions and strategies.
+A TypeScript-based trading automation system that integrates with multiple cryptocurrency exchanges (Binance and BingX) to analyze and execute trades(BingX only) based on various market conditions and strategies.

 ## Features

-- Multi-exchange support (Binance and BingX)
+- Multi-exchange support analyze (Binance and BingX)
 - Automated trade analysis and execution
 - Volume analysis and position validation
 - Real-time order status monitoring